- As a Business Name registration service provider, we are flooded with questions almost on a daily basis.

 As a Business Name registration service provider we are flooded with questions almost on a daily basis.
 Complicated procedures, temperamental online forms which sometimes work and sometimes don't, error messages and rejection letters are some of the most frequent frustrations new business owners seem to be facing.
 Way too often if you ask me.

 The last thing any new (and even existing) business owner needs is to be inconvenienced because a system lacks both functionality and transparency.

-In defense or even maybe defiance (depending on how you look at it) of ASIC, I must declare that they are continuously changing and updating both systems procedures and policy.
-In a way it's good, as it improves the system, however consequently these changes lead to even more frustration as they happen often and without notice.
+In defence or even maybe defiance (depending on how you look at it) of ASIC, I must declare that they are continuously changing and updating both systems procedures and policy.
+In a way it's good, as it improves the system, however, consequently these changes lead to even more frustration as they happen often and without notice.

 I hope that the following will help clarify the process of registration for you: